sarahciston/codingcare/posts/0critintro.md

 >"Part of the construction of dominator privilege is you don't have to think about what are those other people thinking, feeling, hoping, dreaming.
 I think part of transformation is when you open yourself to wanting to know what those people who are not like you are doing, thinking, being." [@hooksbellWhyFamedFeminist2018]

-- [future feminist machine musueum]
-- [unsupervised pleasures][conscientious data for queer/diverse/intersectional futures]

 #### not classifying, a radical queer computing not based on classification but woven from the unknowing of genderless expression, of story
 >>"his knowledge is not classificatory but storied, not totalising and synoptic but open-ended and exploratory."
 (Ingold 2015, 48)
+>"Less a surveyor than a narrator, his aim is not – as Kant would have it – to ‘classify and arrange’, or ‘to place every experience in its class’, 8 but rather to situate each impression in relation to the occurrences that paved the way for it, presently concur with it, and follow along after.
+In this sense his knowledge is not classiﬁcatory but storied, not totalising and synoptic but open-ended and exploratory."
+Code relationally not classifying

 Soap bubble computers, mushroom computers, non-binary voltage readings.
 What are the nonclassificatory logics that might run other forms of calculation?
 [Bridle's call here & how this meets it]

->>Artist Stephanie Dinkins notes, “Widely deployed AI can support bottom-up decision making and provide the public means to directly inform the systems that govern us while also empowering the governed.”
-She asks, “Who is working to use it as such?” ^[6] If we collectively consider ourselves the liberated byproduct of an algorithmic futurity, radically programmed by our cyborgian ancestors and widely deployed, the answer is simple: us.
+>>Artist Stephanie Dinkins notes, "Widely deployed AI can support bottom-up decision making and provide the public means to directly inform the systems that govern us while also empowering the governed."
+She asks, "Who is working to use it as such?"
+Dinkins, Stephanie.
+"Towards an Equitable Ecosystem of Artificial Intelligence."
+Software for Artists Book: Building Better Realities, edited by Willa Köerner and Tommy Martinez, Pioneer Works Press in collaboration with The Creative Independent and Are.na, 2020, 49–57.

+>If we collectively consider ourselves the liberated byproduct of an algorithmic futurity, radically programmed by our cyborgian ancestors and widely deployed, the answer is simple: us.
 [Legacy Russell on Stephanie Dinkins and Rashaad Newsome](https://www.shiftspace.pub/cyborgian-shade-legacy-russell)
-    >> ^[6]: Dinkins, Stephanie.
-“Towards an Equitable Ecosystem of Artificial Intelligence.”
-Software for Artists Book: Building Better Realities, edited by Willa Köerner and Tommy Martinez, Pioneer Works Press in collaboration with The Creative Independent and Are.na, 2020, 49–57.
+    >> ^[6]:

 [//]: # "TK: Critical Introductions to Each Collection or at end of intro"